 Gas exchange systems

-This resource lists provides ideas for teaching about gas exchange, with good oportunity to link up with the PE department.
-From 2014, students should learn about:
+This resource lists provides ideas for teaching about gas exchange, with good opportunity to link up with the PE department.
+Students should learn about:

 - the structure and functions of the gas exchange system in humans, including adaptations to function

 - the mechanism of breathing to move air in and out of the lungs, using a pressure model to explain the movement of gases, including simple measurements of lung volume

 - the impact of exercise, asthma and smoking on the human gas exchange system

 - the role of leaf stomata in gas exchange in plants.